Citalopram

 - Clearance

-The systemic clearance of citalopram is 330 mL/min, with approximately 20% renal clearance Label.
+The systemic clearance of citalopram was 330 mL/min, with approximately 20% of that due to renal clearance.19

 - Adverse Effects